cysouw/diathesis/text/c10_participle.md

 • *lassen* continuative ([@sec:participles-lassen-durative])
 :::

 Finally now, let me return to the *haben+Partizip* and *sein+Partizip* constructions.
-First, these constructions are used for various different kinds of passives: the *Zustandspassiv* ([@sec:participles-sein-zustandspassiv]), the *Erlebnispassiv* ([@sec:participles-sein-conversive]) and the *Pertinenzpassiv* ([@sec:participles-haben-passive]).
+First, these constructions are used for various different kinds of passives: the *Zustandspassiv* ([@sec:participles-sein-zustandspassiv]), the *Erlebniskonversiv* ([@sec:participles-sein-conversive]) and the *Pertinenzpassiv* ([@sec:participles-haben-passive]).
 These passives follow the general time/tense rules for participle constructions as discussed above, and these passives are all result-oriented.

 In contrast, the *haben/sein+Partizip Perfekt* (see [@sec:participles-no-diathesis]) is process-oriented, because it is compatible with a gradual time specification like *nach und nach* 'gradually' [@next a].
 Additionally, the *Perfekt* has completely different time/tense rules.
 It cannot be used with future time reference [@next b], and tense marking is not correlated with time reference.
 As a result, the *Perfekt* can be used with a combination of past time and *Präsens* tense marking [@next c].
 This combination is otherwise completely unattested in German participle constructions, and it is thus reliable indicator of a *Perfekt* construction.